New Music from Alice Springs (Mparntwe)

 The music takes place at the home and backyard of Jon and Hollis, which houses a unique musical instrument museum (The Rosenberg Museum).
 Entrance is free but donations are encouraged.

-Extracts from the performances can be heard/seen here.
+Extracts from the first performances can be heard/seen here.

-CORRUGATIONS 2 on 7 October featured the first keyolin performance and the presentation of a brand new painted violin by local artist Kathleen Buzzacott.
+Corrugations 2 (7/10/21) featured the first keyolin performance and the presentation of a brand new painted violin by local artist Kathleen Buzzacott.